Guidance For Safety And Health Program Development Is Available Thru

 The "Paperwork" Trap

 This is the biggest one.
-But companies often mistake "having a manual" for "having a program. " They spend months writing a 200-page safety handbook, print it out, and then put it in a drawer.
+Companies often mistake "having a manual" for "having a program."
+They spend months writing a 200-page safety handbook, print it out, and then put it in a drawer.

 A safety program is an action, not a document.
 If your safety efforts are mostly focused on making sure the paperwork looks good for an inspector, you aren't actually managing safety; you're managing liability.